Somerset County fall festivals offer tastes of simpler times

 She noted that both gatherings focus on the area’s heritage and provide family fun.

-The jubilee began Wednesday and runs through Sunday at 3054 Kingwood Road, New Centerville, and focuses on antique machinery.
+The jubilee began Wednesday and continues through Sunday at 3054 Kingwood Road, New Centerville, and focuses on antique machinery.

 The country festival, which has taken place for more than 60 years, includes parades; demonstrations of vintage equipment such as a steam-powered cider mill; and contests featuring machinery that helped early agricultural life.